 You might also collect offline data, such as purchase data, subscriber information, and survey responses, in offline databases.
 Combining this data with your online data makes it more powerful.
-Our Audience Management solution helps to bring your offline data online and match it with mobile IDs and online cookies to give you enhanced customer insights.
+Our next generation data platform, Spherical, helps to bring your offline data online and match it with mobile IDs and online cookies to give you enhanced customer insights.

 Collecting all of this data in a customer data management platform or DMP allows you to get a complete view of your customer data.
 Within your DMP, you can organize, analyze and activate your first-party data and combine it with second-party and third-party data for even deeper insights.

-Lotame’s data connectivity solutions make it easy to get the most out of your first-party data.
+Lotame’s next-generation data solutions make it easy to get the most out of your first-party data.
 Our technology makes it easy to collect data from various online and offline sources, determine the relationships between the various devices used to access your content, and even manage consent information.

 You can leverage Lotame’s tools to optimize your audiences and analyze your data with the help of second-party and third-party data from our marketplaces.
 We also offer API support and unlimited activation channels.

 In addition to our industry-leading technology, we also offer world-class support.
 With Lotame, you can take full advantage of your first-party data to improve your campaigns and content, grow your revenue and better meet your customers’ needs.
-To learn more about our products and services, contact us today.
+To learn more about our Data Empowered solutions, contact us today.